Allandeba/Hostgator-Mail-Manager/README.md

 - [Unity tests](#unity-tests)

 ## Quick start
+- First of all, download the latest version here: [Latest release](https://github.com/Allandeba/Hostgator-Mail-Manager/releases) and click at the ```Hostgator.Mail.Manager.exe```

-- First of all, you need to create a new API Token.
+- Now you will need to create a new API Token.
 In order to do it you need to go to yout cPanel from Hostgator and click at "Manage API Token" button.

 ![Manage API token](https://github.com/Allandeba/Hostgator-Mail-Manager/blob/main/img/API%20Token.png)